-When the amendments to the Adoption Act 1988 come into effect, adoptive parents will be able to lodge a veto to restrict identifying information about themselves being released to the birth parents with a provision that this does not prevent the adopted person and the birth parent from making contact with each other.
-Certain information will also be available to adoptive parents under the amended legislation.
+Adoptive parents are able to lodge a veto to restrict identifying information about themselves being released to the birth parents with a provision that this does not prevent the adopted person and the birth parent from making contact with each other.
+Certain information is also available to adoptive parents.

-In Tasmania, an adopted person aged 18 years or over may apply for access to his or her preadoption birth record and information from the adoption record.
+In Tasmania, an adopted person aged 18 years or over may apply for access to his or her pre-adoption birth record and information from the adoption record.
 An adopted person aged less than 18 years may apply for this information with the written consent of his or her adoptive parents.
 Birth parents, birth relatives and lineal descendants of an adopted person may apply for non-identifying information at any time or for identifying information when the adopted person is aged 18 years or over.
-Adoptive parents may apply for non-identifying information at any time but may receive information which included the name of a birth parent only with the written permission of the birth parent concerned.
+Adoptive parents may apply for non-identifying information at any time but may receive information which includes the name of a birth parent only with the written permission of the birth parent concerned.